worproject/WoR-Imager-Translations/README.md

 * The `Author` field has been removed in version 2.0.0 as it was not used anywhere in the application.

   You can add your name in the README.md file when submitting a translation update (we'll do it anyway in case you forget).

+* The translation file must be saved as UTF-8 with BOM.

 Issues related to the WoR tool should be reported on the [dedicated bug tracker](https://www.worproject.ml/bugtracker), not on this repository!